Adam's design is similar to Molly Millions from Neuromancer

 There's a pocket secretary that lists all of one guy's passwords, including his fantasy hockey password, which is "leafssuck67."
 They still haven't won the Stanley Cup by then?

-Passwords in the Sarif building include "tigers" and "redwings."
+Passwords in the Sarif building include "tigers" and "redwings" (respectively, Detroit's professional baseball and hockey teams), and David Sarif himself is never seen without a Tigers game or scouting report on at least one open terminal.
 Someone at Eidos is a sports fan.

 There is a sidequest-important character in Hengsha named Lee Hong, who shares a name with a character from another Eidos game series.